Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by state lifting

 \subsection{Data-driven control by state lifting with guarantees}

-In the following, we take a closer look at two articles in more detail because they incorporate an approximation error into the controller design by a Koopman-motivated lifted system representation.
-Thereby, guarantees for the closed loop of the original nonlinear system can be recovered if the truncation error satisfies the supposed error characterization.
+In the following, we take a closer look at two articles because they incorporate an \TM{estimation} error into the controller design by a Koopman-lifted system representation.
+Thereby, guarantees for the closed loop of the original nonlinear system can be recovered if the \TM{estimation} error satisfies the assumed error characterization.

-\textbf{\cite{Koopman_Guarantees}} proposes to lift the nonlinear system $x(t+1)=f(x(t),u(t)), x\in\mathbb{X},u\in\mathbb{U}$, for a suitable choice of observables to the LTI system
+\cite{Koopman_Guarantees} proposes to lift the nonlinear system $x(t+1)=f(x(t),u(t)), x\in\mathbb{X},u\in\mathbb{U}$, for a suitable choice of observables to the LTI system

 The matrices $A$ and $B$ are calculated from EDMD, analogously to \eqref{EDMD} with an additional regularization, and the output matrix $C$ from